philackm/ScrollableGraphView/README.md

 ## Plot Customisation

 For all plots you can specify animation related information for when the plot first appears and during adaptions.
-All of th

 #### Animation
 | Property                                                | Description                                                                                                                                                                                                                                                                                            |